 Frankie "Delorise" Cumbie's Obituary

-Frankie “Delorise” Cumbie, age 83 of Lithia Springs, Georgia passed peacefully at her home with loving family by her side.
+Frankie “Delorise” Cumbie, age 83, of Lithia Springs, Georgia, passed peacefully at her home, surrounded by the loving family she championed throughout her life.

-Along with her parents, she is preceded in death by her loving husband of 39 years, Jerry Cumbie, grandson Casey Williams, and granddaughter Nora Sullivan.
+She was preceded in death by her parents; her first husband of 12 years J.L.
+O’Neal; her loving husband of 39 years, Jerry Cumbie; grandson Casey Williams; and granddaughter Nora Sullivan.

-She is survived by daughter Carmon (Darryl) Williams of Bremen, son Jimmy (Erin) O’Neal of Savannah; stepsons Mike (Alisha) Cumbie of Acworth, Mark (Deidri) Cumbie of Dallas, Matt (Barbara) Cumbie of Sisters, Oregon; stepdaughter, Melissa Cumbie.
+She is survived by her daughter Carmon (Darryl) Williams of Bremen and son Jimmy (Erin) O’Neal of Savannah; stepsons Mike (Alisha) Cumbie of Acworth, Mark (Deidri) Cumbie of Dallas, and Matt (Barbara) Cumbie of Sisters, Oregon; and stepdaughter Melissa Cumbie.
+Together with Jerry, she is also survived by grandchildren Candice, Chelsea, MezzMyrh, PINATOVA, Heather, and Ashley; and great-grandchildren Gwenivere, Coltyn, Ciara, Axyl, Wyland, Oliver, and Charli.
+She is also survived by her sisters, Louise Mitcham, Juanita Motes, and Bobbie (Edward) Camp, along with many beloved nieces and nephews.

 What’s your fondest memory of Frankie?